YumikaFukuyama/AI-2025-EMI/week4_BeginnerLabs.md

 https://udn.com/news/story/124373/8601910

 **"Extract the top 5 keywords from this paragraph."**
-The top 5 keywords extracted from the article are:
+<br>The top 5 keywords extracted from the article are:
 Trump
 Tariffs
 Canada